Home About Resources Publications Contact Us Login

 Keith Bosco sees OBC as an opportunity to bridge the gap between ideas and action.
 He brings creative thinking and practical employment resources to the table, with trainings and strategies that propel students, professionals, and programs forward.
 He is the Director of Operations for one of the largest supported employment providers in the state of Delaware.

 In addition, he specializes in job development strategies and techniques, building relationships with employers and community partners, and setting/leading goals for job coaching and long term support.
 He has developed and grown transition partnerships to better serve students with disabilities and the professionals who support them.
-Finally, his career as a children’s book author and publisher grows out of his ability to communicate valuable lessons in simple terms, essential when supporting diverse learners.
+Finally, his career as a children’s book author and publisher grows out of his ability to communicate valuable lessons in simple terms, essential when supporting all learners as they work towards career and college readiness.

 "The goal is to always be growing...